Seamus Finnegan

 Seamus Finnegan (born 1949) is a Northern Irish playwright.
 He lives in London, and was born in Belfast Northern Ireland on 1 March 1949.
+In 2010, Finnegan and American academic Carolyn Cummings-Osmond were married in London.

 Early life

 Born in Belfast Northern Ireland, he is the son of Mary (née Magee) and Billy Finnegan, a bricklayer.
 He went to St Mary's Grammar School where he was taught by the Irish Christian Brothers.
 At the outbreak of 'the Troubles' in Northern Ireland, he became a member of the Northern Ireland Civil Rights Movement and the People's Democracy (a left wing student group led by amongst others, Bernadette McAliskey née Devlin).
 In 1971 he went to Manchester to read English, Drama and Education where he graduated and qualified as a teacher.
 He later moved to London where he taught at the Jews' Free School from 1974 to 1978.